 Go Caroling to the Elderly

-My family has been able to do that these last several years, and we absolutely love it.
+My family has been able to do that on many occasions, and we absolutely love it.
 Some of the people we sang to were sick.
 Some of them were widows.
 Some of them were hospitalized.
 And some have since gone home to Heaven.
 While we are the ones striving to be a blessing, we always leave blessed.
 We take them some cookies that Amanda and Alayna bake with some notes from our family and some pictures from our kids.

 Use Your Phone on Christmas Day